 Turkish tulumba is one of the sweetest sweets in Asia, and it definitely should deserve more recognition throughout the world.
 While still hot, the unleavened deep-frying dough balls are fried and soaked in sherbet, a sweet syrup.

 You’ll ask for a star nozzle and a piping bag to make this recipe.
 Probably, the shape will not be ideal the first time, but practice makes perfect.

 When served with chocolate sauce, tulumba is always crispy outside and soft and sweet inside.
 Go ahead, my dear!

-Although tracing back its origins to the Byzantine Empire, the current shape and recipe was created during the Ottoman Empire.
+Although tracing back its origins to the Byzantine Empire, the current shape and recipe were created during the Ottoman Empire.

-Baklava is the most popular Turkish dessert, and I saved the finest for last.
+Baklava is the most popular sweet, and I saved the finest for last.
 From Sarajevo to Baku, everyone claims to have the best baklava globally, but no one can beat the Turkish.

 It is traditionally produced in Turkey by filling pistachios, nuts, or, less frequently, almonds or hazelnuts between layers of yufka leaves.
 Gaziantep in southeastern Turkey is famous for its baklava with pistachios and claims to be the birthplace of this delicacy.

 The Trileçe, a Balkan dessert that has practically invaded Istanbul, has become a great craze.
 Everyone, from the big Bosphorus palaces to little local restaurants, serves trileçe.